 “This is a game-changer for us,” shared 5th Grade teacher Lisa Vrana.
 “The range of classroom benefits are going to have such a positive impact on everything from lessons to better managing time.”

 Throughout the School, digital and analog tools blend seamlessly, preparing students to be adept at both.
 It is common to see a class during which half of the students are researching on Laptops or iPads while the other half reads books.
 In the classroom, Laptops and iPads extend what is possible, whether students are researching explorers, narrating their own movie, illustrating how to solve a math problem, or photographing objects for a “science experiment.”

-Starting in Kindergarten, all Lower School students have access to an Apple computer lab, and all Middle and Upper School students have iPads or Laptop devices which gives students a variety of tools for completing research and assignments.
+Starting in Kindergarten, all Lower School students have access to a computer lab, and all Middle and Upper School students have iPads or Laptop devices which gives students a variety of tools for completing research and assignments.
 Some subject areas have special labs, such as our science lab, which allows students to project life-size images from microscopes.
 Additionally, a High Tech Art lab provides opportunities for creative students to become familiar with professional software like Adobe Photoshop, Illustrator, and Lightroom.